Table of Contents:

 A tiny gadget is hidden in the card slot of ATMs and other payment terminals in order to perform this.
 It uses a “skimmer” to read the card’s information and save it in a database.
 The PIN can also be captured by placing a small camera in a strategic location.
 In addition to banks and other financial institutions, ATMs, restaurants, and other retail establishments may be targeted for skimming.

-In any economy, one of the most devastating effects is the rise of bank fraud as it can throw the economy off-kilter, which can lead to a decline in the stock market.
+In any economy, one of the most devastating effects is the rise of bank impersonation scams as it can throw the economy off-kilter, which can lead to a decline in the stock market.

 Scammers frequently target online users to mislead them into sharing their personal information or worse send money via impersonation websites passing as financial institutions.